What even the most successful people regret on their deathbed

 This is not wishful thinking.
 These are the real changes I witness in my clients’ lives over and over again.
 And it all starts with a decision.
 You’re only one decision away from a totally different life.
-Because when you make a decision, the Universe moves with you.
+Why?
+Because when we make a decision, the Universe moves with us.

 So whatever you want to change, start today.
-Because if you don’t, your life will predictably be the same 6 or 12 months from now, staying on the same trajectory year after year.
+Because if you don’t, your life will predictably be the same 6 or 12 months from now, staying on the same trajectory year after year… would you agree?
 There is no change without action, right?

-When I work with my private multi-millionaire clients, I take them through my RADICAL CHANGE process that allows my clients to get phenomenal results in an unusually short period of time.
-Let me take you through the main steps of this process so that you know what needs to be addressed to create core change, okay?
+When I work with my private multi-millionaire clients, I take them through my signature process that allows them to achieve real, irreversible, positive results in an unusually short period of time.
+Let me outline the main steps of this process so that you know what needs to be addressed in order to create core change, okay?

-Step 1, which I call Get Real And Clear, is about getting brutally honest with yourself about what works, what doesn’t work and what’s missing in your life.
-Here we look into:
+Step 1, which I call GET REAL & CLEAR, is about getting brutally honest with yourself about what works, what doesn’t work and what’s missing in your life.
+Here I focus on the following:

-Too many of us run in the rat race fulfilling other people’s expectations instead of acknowledging our unhappiness and defining success in our own terms.
-That’s why it’s important to create a vision that’s aligned with your core values and deepest desires because if you’re not doing things that give you meaning and make you feel alive, life gets pretty empty and boring pretty fast.
+1) Your FUTURE to identify what you really want out of your life.
+Sadly, too many of us spend our entire lives unconsciously fulfilling other people’s expectations instead of defining success in our own terms.
+This is why it’s important to create a vision that’s aligned with your purpose and values because if you’re not doing meaningful things that make you feel alive, life gets pretty empty and boring pretty fast.

-But here’s the thing: if you’re like most people, even when you know what you want and how to get there, you find yourself struggling with worry, stress, anxiety, procrastination or self-sabotage.
+2) Your PAST to uncover your unconscious self-limiting beliefs standing in the way of having what you want.
+If you are like most people, even if you know what you want and how to get there, you might be struggling with anxiety, procrastination and self-sabotage.
 Why is that?

-Did you know that up to 95% of your actions, thoughts, beliefs and feelings are automatically controlled by your subconscious mind?
-Imagine your subconscious mind as a big elephant and your conscious mind as a rider on top of the elephant.
+Did you know that up to 95% of our actions, thoughts, beliefs and feelings are automatically controlled by our subconscious mind?

-When we get clear not only about what we want but also why and how we sabotage our own happiness and success, we can make new powerful choices in life.
-Does this make sense?
+This is why it’s important to uncover and understand our emotional triggers, deep-seated fears and core self-limiting beliefs.
+When we get clear not only about what we really want, but also how and why we sabotage our own happiness and success, we can make new powerful choices in life.
+Do you know what I mean?

 Something old in you has to die for something new to live

-Step 2, which I call Release and Renew, is about healing the vulnerable parts of us that need healing.
+Step 2, which I call RELEASE & RENEW, is about healing the invisible vulnerable parts of us that need healing.
 It’s about letting go of the old to create space for the new.

-Let’s say you’d like a glass of delicious full-body red wine; however, what you’re holding in your hand is a glass of white that’s kinda warm and stale.
-Even if you pour some amazing red in your glass, it won’t be enjoyable because the old wine will spoil the new.
+Let’s say you’d like a glass of delicious red wine yet what you’re holding in your hand is a glass of white that’s kinda stale and warm.
+Even if you pour some amazing red in your glass, it won’t be enjoyable because the old wine will spoil the new, right?
 You’ve got to rinse the glass!

 Now, I get it that it might be difficult for you to drop your armor because we’ve been conditioned that it’s not okay to show our vulnerability.
 Do it anyway because the only way out is through.
 We can’t heal what we don’t feel.

 By the way, time doesn’t heal anything; it just conceals the vulnerable parts of us that need healing.
-It’s only when we face our stubborn, misunderstood emotional triggers, heal our deep emotional wounds, upgrade our inner self-image and move beyond our story, we transform our lives for good.
-Do you know what I mean?
+It’s only when we face our stubborn, misunderstood emotional triggers, heal our deep emotional wounds and move beyond our old stories, we can transform our lives for good.
+Does this make sense?

 In the end, we only regret the chances we didn’t take

-Step 3, which I call Upgrade and Integrate, is my favorite and this is where the fun begins.
+Step 3, which I call UPGRADE & INTEGRATE, is my favorite and this is where the fun begins.
 It is about deliberate creation.

-However, there are great options that help speed up the process of core change, such as guided meditations, creative visualizations and brainwave entrainment to name a few.
-When I work with my clients, I like to use my proprietary brain-retraining meditations that allow you to rewire your brain for higher levels of happiness and success so that you can radically upgrade any area of your life even when you sleep.
+However, there are some great options that help speed up the process of core change.
+When I work with my clients, I like to use my proprietary brain-retraining meditations that allow you to rewire your brain for higher levels of success and inner peace, even when you sleep.

-When you start to intentionally create the life you want and you use the power of your subconscious mind for you instead of against you and, then magic happens.
+When you start to intentionally create the life you want, and you use the power of your subconscious mind to work for you rather than against you, magic happens.

 You stop pleasing others and looking for love and validation in all the wrong places.
 You no longer let past hurt hold you back.
-You stop delaying living your life to the fullest.
 Your relationships are reignited with passion.
 You find more meaning and purpose.
-You find your path of least resistance and step into your higher potential.
+You step into your higher potential and you stop delaying living your life to the fullest.
 It’s an incredible shift.

-Science tells us that our life is just a mirror reflection of our core beliefs about life; that’s why changing from the inside out is the only way to create real, lasting, positive change.
+Science tells us that our life is just a mirror reflection of our core beliefs about life; this is why changing from the inside out is the only way to create irreversible positive change.

 You Are Already Naked

 One more thing.
+Sorry, it’s a bit harsh.
 If you die in a month from now, what do you need to do today to die complete?
 To whom do you need to say, “I love you”?
 To whom do you need to say, “I’m sorry”?
 Whom do you need to forgive?
-Whom do you need to serve?
 More importantly, what do you need to do to fully accept and love yourself?